just-ai/jaicf-kotlin/examples/game-clock/README.md

 ### Google Action

-1. Create a new [Dialogflow agent](https://dialogflow.com) and import a `dialogflow.zip` in it's settings.
+1. Create a new [Dialogflow agent](https://dialogflow.com) and import a `dialogflow.zip` in its settings.
 2. Go to Fulfillment in the left side bar and paste your Webhook URL with appended `/actions` path to the end of URL.
 Click on Save.
 3. Go through an each intent and enable Fulfillment for each.
 4. Click the Google Assistant link on the right side bar to test your action.